Presymplectic geometry and Liouville sectors with corners and its monoidality

-\begin{lemma} Any trajectory of $Z'$ eventually exits from $H_{\text{\rm mid}}$ both forward and backward.
-Moreover every leaf is a flow orbit of $Z'$ and vice versa. \end{lemma} \begin{proof} It is a standard fact that each leaf is second countable because the manifold $\Mliou$ is assumed to be second countable.
+We will first show \begin{enumerate} \item Any trajectory of $W$ eventually exits from any given compact subset $K \subset M$ both forward and backward. \item Moreover every leaf is a flow orbit of $W$ and vice versa. \end{enumerate} It is a standard fact that each leaf is second countable because the manifold $\Mliou$ is assumed to be second countable.
 (This rules out the possibility for a leaf becomes a `Long line' \cite[pp. 71-72]{steen-seebach}.)
-Note that since $Z'$ is regular, each leaf of $H$ of the characteristic foliation is a flow line of the regular vector field $Z'$.
+Note that since $W$ is regular, each leaf of $H$ of the characteristic foliation is a flow line of the regular vector field $W$.
 (See \cite[Section 2.1]{candel-conlon}.)
-Furthermore no leaf can be a point. \emph{By the condition stated in Definition \ref{defn:liouville-sector-intro} (d), $Z'$ cannot have a nontrivial periodic orbit either}.
-Therefore each flow map from $\RR$ to $H$ is one-one and so there is a uniquely defined $T \in \RR$ such that $\phi_{Z'}^T(\sigma_{\text{\rm ref}}(\pi(x)) = x$ for each $x \in \del X$.
+Furthermore no leaf can be a point. \emph{By the condition stated in Definition \ref{defn:liouville-sector-intro} (c), $W$ cannot have a nontrivial periodic orbit either}.
+Therefore each flow trajectory $t \mapsto \Phi_{\text{\rm ref}}^t(y)$ in $H$ defined on $\RR$ is one-to-one, and hence $\Phi_{\text{\rm ref}}$ is a one-one map.